Top of the page

 Some people don't have symptoms.
 But in those who do, symptoms include fainting, seizures, and feeling dizzy or light-headed.
 Heart palpitations also can occur.
 LQTS can also cause sudden cardiac arrest.
 This means that the heart suddenly stops beating.
 In some people, symptoms may be triggered by exercise, stress, or being startled.

-The doctor will do a physical examination.
+The doctor will do a physical exam.
 The doctor will also ask questions about your child's symptoms and past health.
 And you'll be asked about your family history.

 Most children are diagnosed using an electrocardiogram (ECG or EKG).
 It shows the heart's electrical activity as line tracings on paper.
 Children with LQTS have a certain pattern to their heartbeat.
 The doctor can see the pattern on the tracing.
 Some children are brought to the hospital for a special ECG done during medication infusion.